joaopbe/MovieInvestor/README.md

   - Who should be direct the movie?
   - Who should star in the movie?
   - What are the differences by market (US / Non US)

+Statistical Processing of the Data is used, together with Hypothesis Testing.

 <a name="dataset"></a>